trevordbunch/cis411_lab0_req/labreports/LAB_AmmanuelT.md

     - U.1 The user must povide a valid messiah email adress.
 (Cyber Security Student)
     - U.2 The user must provide an on campus location.
 (Kelly Apartment Student)
 - Functional Requirements:
-    - F.1 The System will allow users to add or remove ingredients from food( Student)
+    - F.1 The System will allow users to add or remove ingredients from food(Exercise Science Student)
     - F.2 The System will offer the live location of the food being delivered(Hungry Student)
 - Non-Functional Requirements:
-    - NF.1 The System will ask for confirmation twice so that the user doesn't order food by accident.(Concerned Staff Member)
+    - NF.1 The System will ask for confirmation twice so that the user doesn't order food by accident.(Concerned Faculty Member)
     - NF.2 The System must provide nutritional information for the available food options.(Nutrition Student 1)
     - NF.3 The System will have brightly colored allergens warnings for the available food options.
 (Nutrition Student 2)
 - System Requirements: